syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 # Editing in Flutter DataGrid

-[SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) supports editing the cell values by setting the [SfDataGrid.allowEditing](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/allowEditing.html) property as true and [SfDataGrid.navigationMode](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/navigationMode.html) as cell, [SfDataGrid.selectionMode](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/selectionMode.html) as other than none.
+The [SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) supports editing the cell values by setting the [SfDataGrid.allowEditing](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/allowEditing.html) property as true and [SfDataGrid.navigationMode](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/navigationMode.html) as cell, and [SfDataGrid.selectionMode](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/selectionMode.html) as other than none.

-By default, [SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) does not load any widget when the cell is moved into edit mode.
-Users must load any widget when the cell is moved into edit mode by returning the required widget through [DataGridSource.buildEditWidget](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/buildEditWidget.html) method in [DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/DataGridSource.html) class.
+By default, the [SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) does not load any widget when the cell is moved into edit mode.
+Users must load any widget when the cell is moved into edit mode by returning the required widget through the [DataGridSource.buildEditWidget](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/buildEditWidget.html) method in [DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/DataGridSource.html) class.

-The following arguments are passed in the `buildEditWidget` method,
+The following arguments are passed in the `buildEditWidget` method.

 * [row](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridRow-class.html): Gets the DataGridRow of the SfDataGrid.
 * [rowColumnIndex](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/RowColumnIndex-class.html): Gets the current row and column index of the DataGrid.
 * [column](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn-class.html): Gets the Grid Column of the SfDataGrid.
 * [submitCell](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/CellSubmit.html): Programmatically call to end the editing.
 Typically, this method can be called when the widget completes its editing.
 For example, `TextField.onSubmitted` method is called whenever TextField ends its editing.
 So, you can simply call submitCell method.
 This will automatically call the DataGridSource.

-We recommend you save the edited value through editors in [DataGridSource.onCellSubmit](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/onCellSubmit.html) method.
-The `onCellSubmit` method will be called whenever the [submitCell](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/CellSubmit.html) method from the [buildEditWidget](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/buildEditWidget.html) method is called or other cells are navigated when a cell is in edit mode.
+You are recommended to save the edited value through editors in the [DataGridSource.onCellSubmit](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/onCellSubmit.html) method.
+The `onCellSubmit` method will be called whenever the [submitCell](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/CellSubmit.html) method from the [buildEditWidget](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/buildEditWidget.html) method is called, or other cells are navigated when a cell is in edit mode.

 The following example shows how to enable editing in Datagrid and commit the edited cell value in the `onCellSubmit` method.